Duet Night Abyss - Immersive Theatre Guide

 The devs probably intended that getting every Secret Letter for the Featured Weapon would be a stretch goal.
 Previously, after Act 12, players would get only 10 Ticket Stubs per 2 stages cleared (or 50 per 2 Acts cleared) but they increased it to 20 per 2 stages up till around Act 36.

 The only reward for going really deep into Immortal Repertoire is more Ticket Stubs.
-If you can get deep enough that the enemies are level 180, then difficulty plateaus and enemies don't get any harder.
+If you can get deep enough that the enemies are level 180.
+Depending on whether they adjust the levels again, this around the time the rewards for clearing two stages drops from 20 Ticket Stubs to just 10.
+At that point, the bosses continue to rotate but the difficulty no longer increases.
 From there you can just repeat Immortal Repertoire until you are burnt out.

 Other than Secret Letters and Yum-Yum Milk, all the Memento Store items can be gotten elsewhere in the game at any time and certainly without the comparatively huge grind investment in characters.
 It's probable that the devs didn't expect anyone to get much further than Act 12, and Act 36 was meant to be a stretch goal (especially for a miserable reward, basically the possibility of a third copy of the Featured Weapon if luck allows).